 Michael Vick’s former fighting pit bull now a therapy dog

-Posted on December 28, 2009 under Amazing Pet News
+Posted on December 28, 2009 under Industry News

 What started as a horrific story that captured the nation in 2007 has finally turned into a message of healing.
 After football star Michael Vick was indicted for his part in a dog fighting organization, many were left wondering what happened to the dogs rescued from the operation.